pedromussi1/Underthawed/README.md

   <kbd><img src="https://i.imgur.com/hs2RqfV.png" alt="Level 1"></kbd>
 </p>

-<p>In this level, we introduce the first, most basic mechanics of the game, which are how to walk and jump.
-In order to move to the next level, the player must move from platforms and get to the gold coin.</p>
+<p>After launching the game, this is the screen the player will be looking at.
+The buttons the player can click on are "Play" and "Quit".
+In the future, I plan on adding the option for the player to pick a different skin to play in the game, but for now the player will play with the yellow skin.</p>

 <h3>Pause Menu</h3>